apify/apify-docs/sources/platform/actors/development/actor_definition/input_schema/secret_input.md

 ## Setting an input field as secret

-To make an input field secret, just add a `"isSecret": true` setting to the input field in the actor's [input schema](./index.md), like this:
+To make an input field secret, just add a `"isSecret": true` setting to the input field in the Actor's [input schema](./index.md), like this:

 <!-- eslint-skip -->
 ```json